Edit

 Key operational differences

-Caching during failover No (Application Gateway doesn't cache) Yes
+Caching during failover No. Application Gateway doesn't cache.
+Yes.

 Considerations for production environments

-• Don't configure the primary Azure Traffic Manager for automatic failover: Azure Traffic Manager health probes originate only from US-based Azure regions.
-Because of this, when probing Front Door endpoints (or any CDN using anycast routing), these US-based probes will almost always reach US POPs, leaving the health of non-US POPs unverified.
-This prevents Traffic Manager from automatically failing over between Azure Front Door and another ingress service based on the true global health of anycast CDN such as Front Door.
-As such, for global workloads requiring health validation from multiple geographies, manual failover with weighted routing and monitoring disabled provides more reliable control than automated health-based routing.
+Azure Traffic Manager health probes originate only from US-based Azure regions.
+For probes of Azure Front Door endpoints (or any CDN by using anycast routing), these US-based probes almost always reach US POP servers and leave the health of non-US POP servers unverified.
+This situation prevents Traffic Manager from automatically failing over between Azure Front Door and another ingress service based on the true global health of the anycast CDN, such as Azure Front Door.

-• Certificates: If you're currently using Front Door-managed certifications, you must migrate to BYO certificates.
+• If you're currently using Azure Front Door-managed certifications, you must migrate to bring-your-own (BYO) certificates.
 By using your own certificate, you can keep the TLS certificates consistent regardless of which ingress path the traffic follows.
-Ensure that your TLS certificates are compatible with Azure Front Door.
-For more information, see Configure HTTPS on an Azure Front Door custom domain and TLS encryption with Azure Front Door.

-• Traffic Manager doesn't support CNAME flattening at the DNS zone apex (root domain): If you require Traffic Manager at the apex, you must use DNS providers that support alias records or similar mechanisms.
+• Traffic Manager doesn't support CNAME flattening at the DNS zone apex (root domain).
+If you require Traffic Manager at the apex, you must use DNS providers that support alias records or similar mechanisms.
 Azure DNS is one such DNS provider.

 • Configure comprehensive monitoring and alerting for all endpoints.